ga-wdi-boston/browser-upload/README.md

 We'll take a stepped approach to implementing an image upload feature.

 Hard problems are hard.
 We'll work to find and solve an easier problem first.

+The feature we're going to build is uploading a file.
+This repo is part of the `browser-upload` sequence.
+We'll eventually use [upload-client](https://github.com/ga-wdi-boston/upload-client), in association with [express-api-upload](https://github.com/ga-wdi-boston/express-api-upload) to build out the full feature, but let's start simple, and practice going slow to go fast.

 ## Discussion